Posted On12 Mar 2018

 Have you ever come across a recruiter that required you to upload your resume/curriculum vitae, take an online assessment, or answer a questionnaire?
 You were likely interacting with an applicant tracking system (ATS).
 Many big-name companies and corporations rely on this technology to pre-process applicants.
 Such large organizations have a massive workforce, and they often need to fill out a lot of positions simultaneously, and thus they need to rely on ATS to comb over the sheer volume of resumes submitted to find the best candidates.

-ATS such as Jobvite, JobScore and OpenHire save recruiters and HR managers the trouble of having to interview weak, ill-prepared, and irrelevant applicants.
+System such as Jobvite ATS, JobScore and OpenHire save recruiters and HR managers the trouble of having to interview weak, ill-prepared, and irrelevant applicants.
 Good for them, but bad for you, especially if you have all the qualifications they’re looking for, but didn’t format your resume in a way that appeals to the system’s trackers.
 If only you knew how ATS worked.

 So How Does ATS Work, Exactly?